williamhoos/testrepo/docs/source/sign_utilities.rst

     :width: 82%
     :alt: Remember Me Toggle Workflow
 |
 ..
-Attention:: Verify that the "Remember Me" option works (and confirm it **only** works) when a returning user seeks access from a previously used hardware device.
+Attention:: Verify the "Remember Me" option works (and confirm it **only** works) when a returning user seeks access from a previously used hardware device.

 ..
-Note:: Add an option for Users to select "Remember Me" for their Site Key and Password directly from the :ref:`Activate Account` page.
+Note:: Try to add an option for Users to select the "Remember Me" option directly from the :ref:`Activate Account` page.

 ..
-Hint:: Add active monitoring intellegence to identify suspicious user activity.
+Hint:: Consider adding active monitoring intellegence to identify suspicious user activity.

 .. _Recover lost credentials